-Accessories and Modifications Modifying your vehicle, or installing some non-Honda accessories, can make it upsafe.
-Before you make any some non-Honda accessories, can make it unsafe.
+Accessories and Modifications

+Modifying your vehicle, or installing some non-Honda accessories, can make it unsafe.
 Before you make any modifications or add any accessories, be sure to read the following information.

 Accessories

 Your dealer has Honda accessories that allow you to personalize your vehicle, or improve its performance.
 These accessories have been designed and approved for your vehicle, and are covered by warranty.